daren3d/ad/README.md

 4. Verify significance.
 5. Suggest a replacement for observations deemed anamolous.

-In addition, this packge contains two vignettes to help you get started.
+In addition, this packge contains a vignette to help you get started.